pikatchu/closedsource/book/0017-china_town.md

 Elias grinned.
 “I already know these noodles.”

-Leo didn’t know what to make of that, but Elias’ smirk told him there was something more to this than just dinner.
+Leo didn't know what to make of that, but Elias' smirk told him there was something more to this than just dinner.

 Leo followed the directions Elias sent him, navigating through narrow alleyways until he reached a small shop tucked between towering buildings.
 A simple wooden sign hung above the entrance, decorated with faded red paint.